The Modern Property Management System Is No Longer Just Operational — It’s a Security Control Point

 Beyond financial exposure, there is a moral and legal duty of care.
 Hotels are under increasing pressure to detect and report suspicious activity and reduce liability related to negligence or failure to act.

-Yet most PMS platforms were never designed to perform proactive threat intelligence screening.
+Yet most PMS platforms were never designed to perform real-time guest screening for hotels, with proactive threat intelligence screening.

 They may manage stays, but they do not report risk.